braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer.md

 {% subtab iOS %}
 When a click on the universal link occurs, your app is opened and the SDK is initiated.
 To enable the app to extract the OneLink behind the click domain and resolve the deep link, perform the following:

-1. Provide the click recording domain to the SDK API <code>[resolveDeepLinkURLs](https://dev.appsflyer.com/hc/docs/ios-sdk-reference-appsflyerlib#resolvedeeplinkurls)</code>.
-This API needs to be called before SDK initialization. <code>AppsFlyerLib.shared().resolveDeepLinkURLs = ["click.example.com","spgo.io"]</code>
+1. Provide the click recording domain to the SDK API [`resolveDeepLinkURLs`](https://dev.appsflyer.com/hc/docs/ios-sdk-reference-appsflyerlib#resolvedeeplinkurls).
+This API needs to be called before SDK initialization. `AppsFlyerLib.shared().resolveDeepLinkURLs = ["click.example.com","spgo.io"]`
-2. Use the <code>[onAppOpenAttribution](https://dev.appsflyer.com/hc/docs/ios-sdk-reference-appsflyerlibdelegate#onappopenattribution)</code> API to get the deep link parameters and handle the deep link data.
+2. Use the [`onAppOpenAttribution`](https://dev.appsflyer.com/hc/docs/ios-sdk-reference-appsflyerlibdelegate#onappopenattribution) API to get the deep link parameters and handle the deep link data.

 {% endsubtab %}
 {% subtab Android %}
 When a click on an App Link occurs, your app is opened and the SDK is initiated.
 To enable the app to extract the OneLink behind the click domain and resolve the deep link, list the click domains in the SDK method [`setResolveDeepLinkURLs`](https://support.appsflyer.com/hc/en-us/articles/4408735106193#resolve-wrapped-deep-link-urls).
-This property needs to be set before SDK initialization. <code>AppsFlyerLib.getInstance().setResolveDeepLinkURLs("clickdomain.com", "myclickdomain.com", "anotherclickdomain.com");</code>
+This property needs to be set before SDK initialization. `AppsFlyerLib.getInstance().setResolveDeepLinkURLs("clickdomain.com", "myclickdomain.com", "anotherclickdomain.com");`
 {% endsubtab %}
 {% endsubtabs %}
 {% endtab %}